SoeHtet-009/DataSciencePortfolio/README.md

 - **Network Analytics**: networkx, mlxtend

 ## Projects
-#### Tweets Topic Modeling
-- Employed a pre-trained BERT model to perform in-depth topic modeling on a large collection of tweets, extracting valuable insights from the unstructured data.

-#### Recommendation Engine Using NetworkX
+#### Tweets Topic Modeling + Recommendation Engine Using NetworkX
-- Network graph based recommendation system from a network of Twitter users with shared interests, facilitating friend recommendations based on the strength of connections within the network.
+- Utilized a pre-trained BERT model to conduct topic modeling on a vast repository of tweets, enabling the extraction of users' topic interests from unstructured data.
+Following the topic modeling phase, a network graph-based recommendation system was developed using Twitter user networks characterized by shared interests.
+This system facilitates friend recommendations and topic recommendations to twitter users prioritizing connections based on the strength of their ties within the network.

 #### Hotel Cancellation Prediction
 - Designed and implemented machine learning models capable of predicting hotel booking cancellations, enabling optimized room allocation and precise management of overbooking percentages.